Sports Concussions

 Concussions can also result from a fall or from players colliding with each other or with obstacles, such as a goalpost.

-All concussions or suspected concussions must be taken seriously and an athlete should never be allowed to return to play until he or she obtains medical clearance from a trained concussion professional.
+An athlete should never be allowed to return to play until he or she obtains medical clearance from a trained concussion professional.

 AND